Hubert Lafayette Sone: Order of the Blue Jade

-In 1939 the Chinese government awarded Sone and thirteen other Americans, one of China's highest civilian awards for valor, the "Order of the Blue Jade" for their humanitarian efforts.
-Sometimes referred to as the Star of the Jade Order, or Emblem of the Blue Jade, this beautiful gold and dark and light blue jade medallion was designed like a traditional military medal; to be draped over the neck hanging over the chest by a red, white, and blue silk ribbon.
+In 1939 the Chinese government awarded Sone and thirteen other Americans, one of China's highest civilian awards for valor, the Order of the Blue Jade for their humanitarian efforts, sometimes referred to as the Star of the Jade Order, or Emblem of the Blue Jade.
 Sone's award came in a black lacquer box with red silk lining inside.
 The box was personalized with the Chinese character for Sung (Sone).
-The box also contained the Chinese characters for Silk Neck Piece, Beautiful Jade, Meritorious Official Decoration with the number 131 on the back of the box.
-Much as decorated military veterans dismiss their awards for valor, Sone never discussed the award with his family in the years after the event.

 Before Sone left China in 1951, he disposed of the award in Nanjing.
-In a letter to his parents he described the medal and alluded that he discarded it to avoid any further difficulty leaving China.
+In a letter to his parents he described the medal and how he discarded it to avoid any further difficulty leaving China.
 However, he drew a picture of the medal, the lapel pin, and box in which it was presented and mailed this in a letter to his parents in the United States.

 Return to Nanjing and relief work

-The years 1938 through 1941 represented a return to teaching and also the work of the Nanjing International Relief Committee, of which Sone was now the director.
-Sone continued his work in Nanjing with the Nanking International Relief Committee, formerly the International Committee for the Nanking Safety Zone.
-It is estimated that the committee served "about 11,000 families."
+From 1938 to 1941 he returned to teaching and was also director of the Nanjing International Relief Committee, formerly the International Committee for the Nanking Safety Zone.

 Return to the United States and WW II

 On 3 May 1941, Sone sailed on the "President Pierce" steamer for a furlough in the United States, arriving on 21 May 1941.
-The Sone family settled in Chicago where Hubert Sone enrolled in a doctoral program at The University of Chicago.
-For the United States, World War II began 7 December 1941 which indefinitely postponed returning to China.
+The Sone family settled in Chicago where he enrolled in a doctoral program at The University of Chicago.
+The United States entry into World War II on 7 December 1941 indefinitely postponed his return to China.

-Return to China – Nanjing
+Return to China

-In 1946, after World War II had ended, the Sones returned to their old home at 89 Mo Tsou Road in Nanjing.
-They resumed the duties of teaching, relief work, preaching in the churches, and music lessons taught by Helen Sone.
+In 1946, after World War II had ended, the Sones returned to their old home in Nanjing and resumed teaching, relief work, preaching in the churches, and music lessons taught by Helen Sone.
 Hubert Sone led an effort in 1948 to feed 15,000 refugees in Nanjing.